Installation of Quantiphyse¶

 conda install quantiphyse.

-We recommend Python 3.7 as a reasonably up to date version of Python for which dependencies are generally widely available.
-While Quantiphyse should be compatible with newer Python releases sometimes it is difficult to get matching versions of important dependencies such as Numpy.
+We recommend Python 3.7 as it is a reasonably up to date version of Python for which dependencies are generally widely available.
+Quantiphyse should be compatible with newer Python releases sometimes it is difficult to get matching versions of important dependencies such as Numpy.
+Older Python releases such as python 3.6 may also have problems with building dependencies.
+Quantiphyse is not compatible with python 2.

 To create a Python 3.7 environment and install Quantiphyse use the following commands: